-The current exhibition attempts to lend an ear to the findings from the archaeological dig in the Mikveh Israel landfill – Tel Aviv’s first garbage dump that operated during the British Mandate from the mid-1920s until the early 1950s.
+The exhibition attempted to lend an ear to the findings from the archaeological dig in the Mikveh Israel landfill – Tel Aviv’s first garbage dump that operated during the British Mandate from the mid-1920s until the early 1950s.

-The exhibition proposes a slightly different type of dialogue and it consists of three parts: the first engages the syntax of the languages of design buried in the landfill; the second offers a view on life underneath the earth’s surface; the third presents evocative objects collected and traded by virtue of the stories attributed to them.
+The exhibition proposed a slightly different type of dialogue and had three parts: the first engaged the syntax of the languages of design buried in the landfill; the second offered a view on life underneath the earth’s surface; the third presented evocative objects collected and traded by virtue of the stories attributed to them.

-The research is supported by the Israel Science Foundation (ISF) and the Hebrew University of Jerusalem, our partners in sponsoring this exhibition, and with the support of Dan Region Association of Towns.
+The research was supported by the Israel Science Foundation (ISF) and the Hebrew University of Jerusalem, our partners in sponsoring this exhibition, and with the support of Dan Region Association of Towns.